pyenv/pyenv/README.md

     **Ubuntu note**: Modify your `~/.bashrc` file instead of `~/.bash_profile`.

 3. **Add `pyenv init` to your shell** to enable shims and autocompletion.
+   Please make sure `eval "$(pyenv init -)"` is placed toward the end of shell configuration file since it manipulates `PATH` during the initialization.

         $ echo 'eval "$(pyenv init -)"' >> ~/.bash_profile